hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_1/raja-yoga/020_the_control_of_psychic_prana.md

 ## THE CONTROL OF PSYCHIC PRANA

-We have now to deal with the exercises in Prânâyâma.
+We have now to deal with the exercises in Prānāyāma.
 We have seen that the first step, according to the Yogis, is to control the motion of the lungs.
 What we want to do is to feel the finer motions that are going on in the body.
 Our minds have become externalised, and have lost sight of